This entry was posted on January 12, 2009 at 10:57 pm and is filed under Question of the Week.

-15 Responses to “Question of the Week: Who is your favorite rock & roll…”
+15 thoughts on “Question of the Week: Who is your favorite rock & roll…”

 Marianne Faithfull.
 She was an iconic beauty, and she remade herself years after her moment seemed to have gone.